solliancenet/MCW-Azure-Synapse-Analytics/Hands-on lab/HOL step-by step - Azure Synapse Analytics end-to-end solution.md

   -- Now we define security policy that adds the filter predicate to the Sale table.
 This will filter rows based on their login name.
   CREATE SECURITY POLICY SalesFilter
-  ADD FILTER PREDICATE Security.fn_securitypredicate(Analyst) ON wwi_security.Sale
+  ADD FILTER PREDICATE Security.fn_securitypredicate(Analyst) ON wwi_mcw.CampaignAnalytics
   WITH (STATE = ON);

-  ------ Allow SELECT permissions to the Sale Table.------ GRANT SELECT ON wwi_security.Sale TO CEO, DataAnalystMiami, DataAnalystSanDiego;
+  ------ Allow SELECT permissions to the Sale Table.------ GRANT SELECT ON wwi_mcw.CampaignAnalytics TO CEO, DataAnalystMiami, DataAnalystSanDiego;

   -- Step:3 Let us now test the filtering predicate, by selecting data from the Sale table as 'DataAnalystMiami' user.
   EXECUTE AS USER = 'DataAnalystMiami'
-  SELECT * FROM wwi_security.Sale;
+  SELECT * FROM wwi_mcw.CampaignAnalytics;
   revert;
   -- As we can see, the query has returned rows here Login name is DataAnalystMiami

   -- Step:4 Let us test the same for  'DataAnalystSanDiego' user.
   EXECUTE AS USER = 'DataAnalystSanDiego';
-  SELECT * FROM wwi_security.Sale;
+  SELECT * FROM wwi_mcw.CampaignAnalytics;
   revert;
   -- RLS is working indeed.

   -- Step:5 The CEO should be able to see all rows in the table.
   EXECUTE AS USER = 'CEO';
-  SELECT * FROM wwi_security.Sale;
+  SELECT * FROM wwi_mcw.CampaignAnalytics;
   revert;
   -- And he can.